 Do Greeks Prefer to Use Cash or Card?

 Cash is preferred in Greece, even though businesses are now required to accept cards.
 Unofficially, you may come across a lot of establishments that offer you a discount if you pay in cash.

 This is generally because they will try not to declare it for tax purposes.
 Similarly, you may not often get receipts.

 Why?
 Because that money is not being declared for tax purposes.
 Always ensure that you get receipts/invoices for accommodation and tours for your own peace of mind.

 If you want to pay by card at restaurants, coffee bars, and retail shops, it is always a good idea to check that these are accepted.
 Sometimes you may find that the POS machine is out of order and you don’t want the awkwardness of eating and not knowing how to pay!

 Credit or Debit Card?

 It is a good idea to have a couple of payment options available when travelling to Greece.
-This means taking an amount of euros in cash with you, and having your debit and credit card readily available.
+This means taking a number of euros in cash with you and having your debit and credit card readily available.

 This way, if you have an issue with one payment method, you will not be stuck.
 Credit cards also offer additional protection and insurance compared to debit cards.

 Please don’t hesitate to reach out to me if you have any additional queries or concerns about managing money in Greece.
-I have lived in Athens for the past three and a half years.
+I have lived in Athens for four years.
 I am happy to assist where I can.